 Cheating may be defined as obtaining or providing of any questions, answers, essays, or grades by dishonest means.
 Cheating on homework may be defined as:

+ineating off floritework may be defined as.

-- giving one's own work to another student - copying homework - submitting assignments of substantially the same nature under different student names - submitting material which is not the student's personal work
+- giving one's own work to another student - copying homework - submitting assignments of substantially the same nature under different student names - submitting material which is not the student's personal work anywhere within view) any answers, vocabulary, notes or other written materials which are not permitted by the teacher.